-- CM6.4.1 A donor advocate shall be available to represent allogeneic donors who are minors or who are mentally incapacitated, as those terms are defined by applicable laws. - CM6.4.2 Allogeneic donor infectious disease testing shall be performed using licensed donor screening tests approved or cleared by the governmental authority. - CM6.4.3 The Marrow Collection Facility shall comply with B6.4.6 through B6.4.6.8 when primarily responsible for donor screening for transmissible disease. - CM6.4.4 The Marrow Collection Facility shall comply with B6.4.7 through B6.4.11 when primarily responsible for infectious and non-infectious disease testing of HPC donors. - CM6.4.5 The Marrow Collection Facility shall comply with B6.4.3, B6.4.4, and B6.4.12 through B6.4.12.4 when primarily responsible for testing for the selection of allogeneic donors.
+- CM6.4.1 A donor advocate shall be available to represent allogeneic donors who are minors or who are mentally incapacitated, as those terms are defined by Applicable Law. - CM6.4.2 Allogeneic donor infectious disease testing shall be performed using donor screening tests licensed, approved, or cleared by the governmental authority.

+- CM6.4.3 The Marrow Collection Facility shall comply with B6.4.8 through B6.4.8.8 when primarily responsible for donor screening for transmissible disease. - CM6.4.4 The Marrow Collection Facility shall comply with B6.4.9 through B6.4.13 when primarily responsible for infectious and non-infectious disease testing of HPC donors. - CM6.4.5 The Marrow Collection Facility shall comply with B6.4.4, B6.4.5, B6.4.6, and B6.4.14 through B6.4.14.4 when primarily responsible for testing for the selection of allogeneic donors. - CM6.5 There shall be a policy covering the creation and retention of donor records including at a minimum: - CM6.5.1 Allogeneic donor eligibility determination, including the name of the responsible person who made the determination and the date of the determination. - CM6.5.2 Donor identification including at least name and date of birth. - CM6.5.3 Age, gender, and medical history, and, for allogeneic donors, behavioral history. - CM6.5.4 Consent to donate. - CM6.5.5 Results of laboratory testing.